samkatt/human-bo/README.md

 ### To do

 - [ ] Add visualisation to human-then-AI experiment.
+    - [ ] Simplify experiment step.
+        - [ ] Keep track of x's and y's in single tensors.
+    - [ ] Report regret (to wandb).
+    - [ ] Make simple script (copy paste) for visualization.
+    - [ ] Refactor to see how much we can share between the two visualisation scripts.
 - [ ] Figure out first experiment: random vs human BO.
 - [ ] Think of regret: observed y??
 - [ ] Change configurations to accept configuration file.